 - Introduction contains a brief description of the system and an overview of the BGAN services. - To get started explains how to insert SIM (Subscriber Identity Module) card and start up the unit.
-It also contains a short guide to making the first call. - To operate the system explains how to use the system. - To use the web interface explains how to use the built-in web interface of the terminal for configuration and daily use, and describes the available menus and settings, including advanced setup of interfaces. - Maintenance and troubleshooting contains a short troubleshooting guide and explains how to update software.
-It also describes the functions of the light indicator and the Reset button and explains the event messages that may show in the web interface.
-Further, it shows where to get help if needed. - Conformity contains declarations of conformity for the EXPLORER 325.
+It also contains a short guide to making the first call. - To operate the system explains how to use the system. - To use the web interface explains how to use the built-in web interface of the terminal for configuration and daily use, and describes the available menus and settings, including advanced setup of interfaces. - Troubleshooting contains a short troubleshooting guide and explains how to update software.
+It also describes the functions of the light indicators and the Reset button and explains the event messages that may show in the web interface.
+Further, it shows where to get help if needed.